negrinho/deep_architect/docs/source/tutorials/search_space_constructs.rst

 activations of each layer.
 We defined a few simple helper functions that, for simple cases, allow us to take a function that returns a Keras layer and wraps it in a DeepArchitect module.
-A minimal adaptation of the above example in DeepArchitect looks like
+See below for a minimal adaptation of the above example in DeepArchitect.

 .. code:: python